will-wright-eng/worldcoin-miniproject/README.md

 If you're running `make local` for the first time then it will take some time to pull the images and start the containers.
 You can remove the `--build` flag within the `Makefile` to speed up the process in successive runs.

+Navigate to [http://localhost](http://localhost) to view the frontend UI -- the homepage will display information about the contents of the MongoDB instance.
+If MongoDB Information does not display collections corresponding to each json file (and json files are listed under the Data Details section) then navigate to [http://localhost:8001/api/docs](http://localhost:8001/api/docs) to view the Swagger Docs and execute the root endpoint `/populate_database`.

 ## Optional

 I prefer to use `dnsmasq` for local development because it allows me to use wildcard routing with my nginx service.
 Plus it avoids any CORS issues.